 It would be wise to open a new bank account and exchange some funds into your new currency (if applicable).
 Keep in mind that most European banks ask for a proof of address, such as a local utility bill or a rent agreement, as part of the application process so you may need to wait until you’ve found your new home.
 Opting for a mobile bank like N26 will save you lots of hassle.

 Your money at N26

 Moving abroad is challenging, rewarding, and frightening all at the same time.
 As with any life changing decision, it also calls for meticulous personal financial planning.
 N26 is here to help take the stress out of moving abroad and let you manage your budget in the most convenient way possible.
-With N26 Statistics, you can see a breakdown of your monthly spending.
+With N26 Insights, you can see a breakdown of your monthly spending.
 N26 Spaces lets you put aside savings in customized sub-accounts, so you can be sure you’re staying on track for your moving-day goal.

 How much money do you need to move abroad?

 This completely depends on where you’re heading, but there are a few certain costs you’ll need to research.
 Make sure you have enough budget for the following:

 - Flight to your destination, including necessary luggage costs.